TomisinAjayi/Login-form/README.md

 # Login-form
-A registration &amp; login form created with PHP
+# A registration &amp; login form created with PHP
-The website isn't hosted.
+# The website isn't hosted.
-To view? launch your XAMPP and create a database named "form" and create a table in the databse named "usersinfo".
+# To view? launch your XAMPP and create a database named "form" and create a table in the database named "usersinfo".
-You can begin to sign up and login successfully.
+# You can begin to sign up and login successfully.